Jeremy Hunt says now is the moment for growth as he signals tax cuts

-Jeremy Hunt has given his strongest hint yet that he will unveil tax cuts in his autumn statement as he considers cutting those on inheritance and businesses while squeezing benefits by billions.
+Jeremy Hunt has given his strongest hint yet that he will announce tax cuts in his autumn statement, as he considers cutting those on inheritance and businesses while squeezing benefits by billions.

 Ahead of Wednesday’s financial announcement, the Chancellor said that now is a “turning point for the economy” and that “this is the moment” to go for growth.

-But he argued that there is a need to “reform our welfare system” as he said the “priority” for the autumn statement is helping firms.
+But he said there is a need to “reform our welfare system” and the “priority” for the autumn statement is helping firms.

 Mr Hunt is also considering slashing inheritance tax, which would be bound to draw criticism for supporting the wealthy while others struggle with the high cost of living.